mattcroat/joy-of-code/posts/sveltekit-markdown-blog/sveltekit-markdown-blog.md

 ## Deployment

-For deployment I'm going to use [Vercel](https://vercel.com/) and prerender the content ahead of time before deploying it which means it's going to be blazingly fast. 🔥
+I'm going to prerender everything so it's blazingly fast and deploy the blog to [Vercel](https://vercel.com/) since they have a generous free tier. 🔥

 [Prerendering](https://kit.svelte.dev/docs/page-options#prerender) means creating the HTML files at build time (when you run `npm run build` or `vite build`).

-Prerendering your site takes one line of code.
+This is one line of code:

 ```ts:src/routes/+layout.ts showLineNumbers
 export const prerender = true
 // ...
 ```

-You also need to prerender the RSS feed.
+Let's also prerender the RSS feed:

 ```ts:src/routes/rss.xml/+server.ts showLineNumbers
 export const prerender = true
 // ...
 ```

-If you use the `prerender` SvelteKit page option in the root layout SvelteKit is going to crawl the links in your site and prerender the pages (`+page.svelte`) and server routes (`+server.ts`).
+SvelteKit is going to crawl the links in your site and prerender the pages (`+page.svelte`) and server routes (`+server.ts`) when you use the `prerender` page option in the root layout.

-If you have pages with [form actions](https://kit.svelte.dev/docs/form-actions) they can't be prerendered because you need a server but SvelteKit is flexible and you can disable prerendering for that page.
+> ⚠️ If you have pages with [form actions](https://kit.svelte.dev/docs/form-actions) they can't be prerendered because you need a server but SvelteKit is flexible and you can disable prerendering for that page.

-I'm going to use the [Vercel adapter](https://kit.svelte.dev/docs/adapter-vercel) and update the config.
+I'm going to use the [Vercel adapter](https://kit.svelte.dev/docs/adapter-vercel) for deployment:

 ```sh:terminal
 # remove the default adapter